Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 Stocks

-Arnold made his first million ($7.6 million today) in real estate when he was 25 years old, after saying hasta la vista to Austria and moving stateside just a few years earlier with barely any English.
-By that point, he’d also been crowned Mr. Universe four times and was the youngest Mr. Olympia ever.
+Arnold made his first million in real estate when he was 25 years old, after saying hasta la vista to Austria and moving stateside just a few years earlier with barely any English.
+By then, he’d also been crowned Mr. Universe four times and was the youngest Mr. Olympia ever.

 Given his entrepreneurial spirit, it's no surprise that Arnold's investments include several startups and business ventures.